Man waking up in bed beside natural cooling pillow on warm ochre linen — soft morning light editorial shot

 Which natural pillow is right for you?

 Six fills.
 Six different feelings.
-Every pillow is adjustable via zipper, handmade in New Jersey, and ships free with a 60-night trial.
+Every pillow is adjustable via zipper, handcrafted in a GOTS-certified facility in New Jersey, and ships free with a 60-night trial.

 Feels like

-Soft, breathable, and familiar.
-Like the best hotel pillow you've ever slept on.
+Dense and supportive.
+Like the best hotel pillow you've ever slept on, but holds its shape.

 A beanbag that molds to your head and locks in place all night.